mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 ```

 #### Predicting fraudulent emails with accelerated machine learning.
-For this example we'll be using the RecipientFeaturesStage from the previous example in a real-world pipeline to detect fraudulent emails.
-The pipeline we will be building makes use of the TritonInferenceStage which is a pre-defined Morpheus stage designed to support execution of Natural Language Processing (NLP) models, via NVIDIA's [Triton inference server framework](https://developer.nvidia.com/nvidia-triton-inference-server), which allows for GPU accelerated ML/DL and seamless co-location and execution of a wide variety of model frameworks.
+For this example we'll be using the `RecipientFeaturesStage` from the previous example in a real-world pipeline to detect fraudulent emails.
+The pipeline we will be building makes use of the `TritonInferenceStage which` is a pre-defined Morpheus stage designed to support execution of Natural Language Processing (NLP) models, via NVIDIA's [Triton inference server framework](https://developer.nvidia.com/nvidia-triton-inference-server), which allows for GPU accelerated ML/DL and seamless co-location and execution of a wide variety of model frameworks.
 For our application we will be using the `phishing-bert-onnx` model which is included with Morpheus in the `models/triton-model-repo/`.

 The important thing to note is that the Triton server lives outside of the execution of the Morpheus pipeline, and may not be running on the same machine(s) that the pipeline is executing on.
 Instead Triton is a service that we are communicating with via HTTP & [gRPC](https://grpc.io/) network protocols to interact with machine learning models which are hosted by Triton.

 ##### Launching Triton
-Triton will need to be running while we execute our pipeline, for simplicity we will launch it locally inside of a docker container.
+Triton will need to be running while we execute our pipeline, for simplicity we will launch it locally inside of a Docker container.

 Note: this step assumes you have both [Docker](https://docs.docker.com/engine/install/) and the [Nvidia container toolkit](https://docs.docker.com/engine/install/) installed.

-From the root of the Morpheus project we will launch a Triton docker container mounting the models directory in the container.
+From the root of the Morpheus project we will launch a Triton Docker container mounting the models directory in the container.
 ```shell
 docker run --rm -ti --gpus=all -p8000:8000 -p8001:8001 -p8002:8002 -v $PWD/models:/models nvcr.io/nvidia/tritonserver:22.02-py3 tritonserver --model-repository=/models/triton-model-repo --exit-on-error=false --log-info=true
 ```

-Once we have Triton running we can verify that it is healthy using curl, the /v2/health/live endpoint should return a 200 status code:
+Once we have Triton running we can verify that it is healthy using [curl](https://curl.se/), the `/v2/health/live` endpoint should return a 200 status code:
 ```shell
 curl -v "localhost:8000/v2/health/live"
 ```